BasedLabs/NoLabs/README.md

 # About

-NoLabs is an open source biolab which lets you run experiments with latest state of the art models for bio research.
+NoLabs is an open source biolab that lets you run experiments with the latest state-of-the-art models for bio research.

 The goal of the project is to accelerate bio research by making inference models easy to use for everyone.
-We are currenly supporting protein biolab (predicting useful protein properties such as solubility, localisation, gene ontology, folding etc.) and drug discovery biolab (construct ligands and test binding to target proteins).
+We are currently supporting protein biolab (predicting useful protein properties such as solubility, localisation, gene ontology, folding, etc.) and drug discovery biolab (construct ligands and test binding to target proteins).

 We are working on expanding both and adding a cell biolab and genetic biolab, and we will appreciate your support and contributions.